eddnav/BirthdayCorkboard/README.md

 Demo
 ----
-Here's a [demo](http://birthday-corkboard-001.herokuapp.com), it's practically empty, but you can see my birthday on september.
+Here's a [demo](http://birthday-corkboard-001.herokuapp.com).
+It's practically empty, but you can see my birthday on september.

 Notes
 -----